p1ng-request/docs/templates/Python/Python_Copy_files_and_subdir_from_directory_to_another_directory.ipynb.md

     dir_des : Path of your destination directory
     overwrite: Overwrite files in destination, (default=True)
     """
+    # Check if source and destination folders exists
+    if not os.path.exists(dir_src):
+        print("❌ Source folder does not exist:", dir_src) return None

+    if not os.path.exists(dir_des):
+        print("❌ Destination folder does not exist:", dir_des) return None

+    # Copy files
     for root, dirs, files in os.walk(dir_src):
         for file in files:
             path_file = os.path.join(root, file)